eXascaleInfolab/ImputeVIS/README.md

 ```

 This uses the docker-compose.yml file to build the frontend and backend and run them in containers.
-The frontend is available at http://localhost:5173 (or http://172.19.0.3:5173/),
+The front end is available at http://localhost:5173 (or http://172.19.0.3:5173/),
-with the backend accessible under http://localhost:8000 (api calls only).
+and the back end is accessible under http://localhost:8000 (API calls only).

 ## Quick Start Windows
-Install or update docker for windows under WSL, then run the following commands:
+Install or update docker for Windows under WSL, then run the following commands:

 ```bash
 # Build backend image